REN-Jintong/URN-CAB/README.md

 ------------------------------------------------------------------------
 Benchmark:

-Totally 295 instances in 12 diffirent sets, including 5 sets with theoretically optimial solutions, 3 sets with conjectured optimal solutions and 4 sets with unknown optimal solutions.
+Totally 295 instances in 12 diffirent sets, including 5 sets with theoretically optimal solutions, 3 sets with conjectured optimal solutions and 4 sets with unknown optimal solutions.

 - The first 8 sets are employed by Bansal and Srivastav[1].